prose/starter/_posts/2022-06-14-existential-horsepower.md

 working on solidifying this style of digital painting inspired by watercolor.  this allows me to use a pencil drawing as a rapid prototype and quickly iterate a final image using an ipad in about the same amount of time as a watercolor sketch

-this gif was put together in procreate
+this gif was put together in procreate. [download a high-quality version](http://www.scottkilts.com/media/ehp/existential-horsepower.gif)

 ![existential horsepower gif](/media/ehp/existential-horsepower-web.gif)